 Get there early

 If you’re meeting at a neutral location (i.e. a cafe), get there early.
-My counsellor explained that this is the idea of ‘owning’ the area.
-So if you’re there first it’s them walking in on you – not the other way around.
-You feel more in control of the situation because you’ve given yourself time to get there and make yourself comfortable.
+I talked about this with my counsellor and she explained that this is the idea of ‘owning’ the area, so if you’re there first it’s them walking in on you – not the other way around.
+You’ve had time to get there and make yourself comfortable so it helps you feel more in control of the situation.

 It sounds completely counter productive but bear with me, because this turned out to be the most powerful technique in tackling my social anxiety.
 If I was meeting friends at 5pm, around 12pm I would start to feel the familiar dread and worry.
 My anxiety would ask me all the worst case scenario questions and I would give the answers.
 Then, at 4:30pm when I was on my way to the event, the panic would start settling in again but I was able to say “Nope – we’ve already done this!”
 Amazingly, I felt more in control because I had allowed myself to panic well before the event and get it out of the way – I knew it was coming, so I started letting it happen instead of draining all my energy trying to fight it.